dolphindb/release/2.00/README.md

 * The data based on the TSDB storage engine supports the new data type BLOB. (**2.00.0**)

 ### Improvements

+- Added configuration parameter _strictSecurityVerification_ to enable password strength checker and limit the number of failed login attempts. (**2.00.10.9**)

 - The permission object (parameter *objs*) can be specified as '*' when the access is applied at global level. (**2.00.10.8**)